The Growth Rate of Tri-Colored Sum-Free Sets: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Henry Cohn, Jacob Fox, L\'aszl\'o Mikl\'os Lov\'asz, and Terence Tao for helpful conversations.
 We would particularly like to thank Jordan Ellenberg for a series of blog posts which drew our attention to this problem and sparked our collaboration.
-The first author thanks Microsoft Research New England, where he was employed at the time these results were discovered, for their support.
+The first author was employed at Microsoft Research New England at the time these results were discovered, and he is grateful to Microsoft Corporation for their support of this research.
 The second author was supported by Dr. Max R\"{o}ssler, the Walter Haefner Foundation and the ETH Zurich Foundation.
 The third author was partially supported by NSF grant DMS-1600223.